TakafulDAO/takasure.sc/README.md

 Use `forge test` or `make test`
 Use `forge coverage --ir-minimum` to get the coverage report

+For special test cases related to chainlink services be aware of the following:
+- For chainlink functions there is no available tool to test it in Foundry.
+You can use the script `scripts/chainlink-functions/requestSepolia.js` to test the functions behaviour and output.
+- For chainlink ccip there are some tests to check events, errors and settings, but the main functionality was tested in live environments, please check the `deployments` folder to find the testnet deployment for the Receiver and the Sender contracts, and interact with them to check the functionality.
+This is one of the ways recommended in the Chainlink documentation to test the functionality of the contracts.

 > [!TIP]
 > To run a specific test use `forge test --mt <TEST_NAME>`